 This highly versatile family attraction in Warwickshire is set in 64 acres of grounds designed by Capability Brown and sits on the banks of the River Avon.

-As well as exploring the castle you can see the UK’s biggest bird of prey display, go on an immersive dungeon tour and try the 3D Zog trail (new in 2021).
+As well as exploring the castle you can see the UK’s biggest bird of prey display, go on an immersive dungeon tour and try the 3D Zog trail.
 Some activities are more suitable for teens, so check before you book.

 Find out more about visiting Warwick Castle.